 - Lucretia Fairchild, a PhD student in Human Development & Family Studies, is offering free training for parents and caregivers of toddlers who are 12 to 48 months old.
 Participate online via video conferencing to learn strategies for particular aspects of promoting your child’s development, keeping your toddler safe and healthy, and having quality interaction with your toddler.
 The training session will take approximately 2 hours.
 Additionally, follow-up for 2 weeks afterward consists of a daily log, online questionnaires, and 2 phone calls with the researcher.
 You will receive $70 if you complete the full study.
 Currently, trainings for January-March are being scheduled.
 Email toddlerparent@sohe.wisc.edu to sign up!

-- Dr. Seth Pollak’s Child Emotion Lab currently has a study for 4-year-olds on how children use words to learn about different emotions.
-If you’re interested in having your child participate, sign up here.
-Dr. Pollak’s lab is also recruiting 10- to 13-year-olds for a study about how children use reward information to make decisions, sign up here.
+- Dr. Seth Pollak’s Child Emotion Lab is also recruiting 10- to 13-year-olds for a study about how children use reward information to make decisions, sign up here.

 - Dr. Martha Alibali’s Cognitive Development & Communication Lab is inviting children in grade 7 to participate in a study that explores how children think about data.
 To learn more or sign up for this Interpreting Data study, please email cogdevmath@psych.wisc.edu.